 Can’t remember combinations to save your life?
 Luckily locks come in multiple styles such as key, combo, and word combo.
 If numbers aren’t your style then you don’t need to settle — go for a lock and key or more memorable word password instead.
 A laptop lock should be easy and painless to use for you, and incredibly difficult for a burglar — not the opposite!

-Best Laptop Lock for MacBook: Our Picks
+The Best Laptop Lock for MacBook in 2019: Our Picks

 Securing your laptop is possible even without a lock slot.
 The Locking Station functions like a normal dock, but instead of adding ports it snaps around the edge of your MacBook and adds security.
 Once attached, you can lock the dock (and by extension, your Mac) to any sturdy object in the vicinity.